Eating ProteinSkip to the navigation

 Most adults should eat 5 to 7 ounces of protein foods a day.

+- Lean meat, poultry, or fish.
+A cooked serving is 2 to 3 ounces.
 (3 oz is about the size and thickness of a deck of cards or the palm of your hand .)
 You can use your hand to judge other portion sizes.

-Protein isn't just found in meat.
+- Protein isn't just found in meat.
 If you are a vegetarian or just looking for alternatives to meat, the following are equal to approximately 1 oz of meat:

-¼ cup tofu (about 2 ounces)
+- ¼ cup tofu (about 2 ounces)

-½ ounce nuts or seeds (for example, 12 almonds or 7 walnut halves)
+- ½ ounce nuts or seeds (for example, 12 almonds or 7 walnut halves)